Maybe you were being rude or perhaps you are continually dealing with someone who is easily offended and overreacts to everything.

 Definition of a rude person

-Someone who is rude is disrespectful, impolite, or offensive.
+Someone who is rude can be disrespectful, impolite, or offensive.
 Rude people don’t seem to care about others or how their actions affect them.
 Rudeness can involve cutting people off, talking down to them, breaking social rules, or acting aggressively.

 How to deal with people calling you a rude person